 …not to interrupt the flow, spare them a click and not to risk a bounce.

 Summarize the results of that case study.
 Compress the main takeaway from that blog post in into a paragraph.
-Don’t link to the website of a client who gave you a testimonial.
+Do not, I repeat, do not link to the website of a client who gave you a testimonial.

 The main takeaway